BurnSkat/deye-hybrid-inverter-web-interface/README.md

-# SolarHub: Web Interface for Deye Hybrid Inverter
+# SolarHub: Data Logger & Web Interface for Deye Hybrid Inverter

 SolarHub is a fully integrated web-based interface designed for the Deye / Sunsync 3-Phase Hybrid Solar Inverter (6kW, 8kW, 10kW, 12kW).
 The system continuously collects and stores critical data from the inverter at a high frequency.
 Through the responsive web interface, users can monitor real-time information, view historical data, and analyze important statistics.